How to Let Someone Go With Grace, Respect, and Clarity —A Proven 3-Step Framework for Biotech Leaders

 HR’s role is to:

-While HR manages the details, your role as the leader is to ensure the individual feels respected and supported during this transition.
+While HR manages the details, your presence and leadership set the tone.
+Your role is to ensure the individual feels respected and supported during this transition.

 Step 1: Be Clear and Decisive

 Begin the conversation with clarity.
 Don’t delay.
 Don’t soften the message with unnecessary small talk.
-State the decision in a calm, direct, and final manner.
+State the decision calmly, directly, and finally.

 What this sounds like: